citrix/workspace-environment-management-sdk/docs/wem-posh-modules/configuration-infrastructure-service.md

     Set-WemInfrastructureServiceConfiguration -Configuration $config
 ```

+Configure the infrastructure service through a single configuration object.
+You can also use this approach to configure the local and remote machine (in the same domain or in multi-forest domain environments).

  Warning!
-If you use single configuration object you have to keep in mind that you must configure all required properties in the configuration object.
-Other ways infrastructure service will be configured by default empty values.
+If you use a single configuration object, make sure that you configure all required properties of the configuration object.
+Otherwise, infrastructure service is configured with empty values by default.